www.scantips.com

 Nikon 24-120 mm lens at 120 mm

-and then zoomed in a photo editor
+and then zoomed in a photo editor.

 Here's an animated example of the same enlargement illusion of a smaller “cropped” sensor.
 It sure does look like different pictures, as if each were zoomed with a different focal length.
-But all views of this iguana is the same one single image file, but simply zooming it in a photo editor, which crops the image in exactly the same way the crop factor of a smaller sensor crops it.
+But all views of this iguana is the same one single image file, but simply zooming it in a photo editor, which enlargement crops the image in exactly the same way the Crop Factor of a smaller sensor crops a too-large image.
 So the final view is zoomed, as a "standing in the same place and using same focal length, but simply with different crop sizes" case.
 The zoomed Field of View gets smaller (both at subject and background view), but all details in that smaller frame just get larger, which reduces the resolution proportionally.
 Which is Not an issue for zooming in the camera lens, because the sensor then captures the larger view.
 Zooming in the editor is not a permanent change unless we save it, but it crops the view that we see smaller (cropped by the viewing frame).
 Then when the frame size we see is enlarged more to remain the same viewing size, then that enlarged visual result DOES appear the same as if we had zoomed in the camera with a longer focal length lens.
 But the cropped image is just a smaller image, which requires greater viewing enlargement.
 Greater enlargement of the smaller frame does appear as if magnified.

 This cropped view is the same thing the smaller cropped sensor size does, but again, one big difference is that this zoom and crop later in the photo editor does cost MANY pixels, where the cropped camera sensor design is to keep all of the pixels.
 But any greater enlargement of a smaller image also costs loss resolution in some degree.
 Using a longer lens is the better magnification method, providing more options of use.
 The iguana image example cropped in a photo editor shows up to a bit more than 7x zoom (at the maximum).
-The sensor crop factor "magnification effect" works exactly the same way in the photo editor zoom.
+The sensor Crop Factor "magnification effect" works exactly the same way in the photo editor zoom.
 The smaller sensor simply crops it smaller, and then we must enlarge that image more to still view it at the same size.
 The iguana image was a 36 megapixel original with 7360 pixel width, so a 1/7 crop is only about 1000 pixels across, but when enlarged back to the same frame size, it appears 7x magnified.
 It’s a small image, too small to print 8x10 inches well now, but it’s shown here about 270 pixels width.
 Having lots of pixels helps to preserve digital reproduction resolution.
 The smaller camera sensor has a big advantage of not costing any loss of pixels.

 2. Or as shown first above, just using a smaller cropped sensor (to capture a smaller cropped Field of View, same zoom effect), with the same lens focal length on both sensors, and then enlarging back to same viewing size is the same effect (same crop, same enlargement, same zoom effect).
-That is what crop factor is, it describes the size of a smaller sensor (relative to how much larger 35 mm film size is).
+That is what Crop Factor is, it describes the size of a smaller sensor (relative to how much larger 35 mm film size is).
 The smaller cropped sensor creates a smaller image which necessarily requires greater enlargement of that smaller image back to be same viewing size, which enlargement then does appear as if we did zoom in.
 It is a smaller image, but simply enlarged more to view it.
 Real photo examples of this situation are compared on next page.
 This is exactly the same as the photo editor effect (smaller image enlarged more), except the advantage is that the sensor crop does Not remove any pixels.
 A small sensor today typically is designed to provide plenty of (smaller) pixels.
 Some do prefer its apparent zoom illusion because of the lower cost and size and weight of the necessary gear, but the smaller image must be enlarged more for viewing, which is no advantage.
 And the cropped sensor makes wide angle work require an unusually short focal length.

-3. Or (in this 1.5x crop case) we could create the same field of view by using a 1.5x longer lens on the larger sensor, which is actual conventional cropping performed by greater lens zoom magnification.
-The full frame sensor using a focal length multiplied by the smaller sensor crop factor is its Equivalent Focal Length, meaning both sensors will see the same cropped Field of View then.
+3. Or (in this 1.5x crop case) we could create the same field of view by using a 1.5x longer lens on the larger 35mm film sensor, which is actual conventional cropping performed by greater lens zoom magnification.
+The full frame sensor using a focal length multiplied by the smaller sensor Crop Factor is its Equivalent Focal Length, meaning both sensors will see the same cropped Field of View then.
 For example, 1x full frame camera with 300 mm lens, or 1.5x crop camera with 200 mm lens sees the same Field of View (if standing in the same place).
 This longer lens actually does literally zoom in using more lens magnification (creating greater image detail, and this full frame’s larger pixels also offer better noise and ISO performance).
 The smaller sensor still creates its smaller image which must be enlarged more, and then these two images will look much alike, because the larger sensor’s Field of View is also cropped by actual zooming magnification, but it remains already a larger image.
 The pros naturally prefer this option, and it is optimum if you have the gear.
 Digital pixels do reproduce detail better than film grain did, but in a similar way that larger medium roll film and 4x5 inch sheet film were an advantage offering image quality over 35 mm film, the larger Full Frame digital sensor is also considered an advantage for image quality, but costing greater size, weight and price.

 There are three aspects of “image resolution”: